People with certain medical conditions encounter special problems in transit.

 Pregnant women should avoid prolonged use of water purification tablets that contain iodine because iodine can affect development of the thyroid gland in the fetus.

 Pregnant women are also at risk of contracting hepatitis E infection, a viral liver infection rare in the United States but common in Asia, the Middle East, North Africa, and Mexico.
 Miscarriage, liver failure, or death may result.
 There is no treatment, so postponing travel to regions where hepatitis E is common should be considered.
-Women who cannot postpone travel should be vigilant about hand washing and following safe food guidelines (see Overview of Gastroenteritis : Prevention of Gastroenteritis).
+Women who cannot postpone travel should be vigilant about hand washing and following safe food guidelines (see Gastroenteritis : Prevention).

 Travel and transit also affect other medical conditions such as